The term myasthenia gravis has a Latin and Greek origin. It literally means “grave muscle weakness.”

 The diagnosis of myasthenia gravis may be delayed if the symptoms are subtle or variable.

-Most commonly affected muscles are one that controls eye and eyelid movement, facial expression, and swallowing are most frequently affected.
+The most commonly affected muscles are the one that controls eye and eyelid movement, facial expression, and swallowing are most frequently affected.

 The severity of the symptoms varies ranging from a localized form, limited to eye muscles (ocular myasthenia), to a severe or generalized form in which many muscles – including respiratory [That control breathing] are affected.

-Myasthenic crisis is caused by paralysis of the respiratory muscles and necessitates assisted ventilation to sustain life.
-In patients whose respiratory muscles are already weak, crises may be triggered by infection, fever, an adverse reaction to medication, or emotional stress.
+It is caused by paralysis of the respiratory muscles and necessitates assisted ventilation to sustain life.
+It could be triggered by an infection, medication or stress.

 Classification of Myasthenia Gravis